DIY Transmission line subwoofer box – first attempt

 The response graph contains the whole frequency response chart.
 However, since this is nearfield measurement, only the section below 500 Hz is accurately measured.
 Since this is a subwoofer we are interested in the 20 – 200 Hz area anyway.
 So let’s analyze that :

 - Huge cancellation between 100 and 200 Hz.
 Making a DIY transmission line subwoofer box will surprise you with impressive dips in the response chart as well.
-Again, this can be solved with different types of dampening material, placed in different quantities along the line.
+Again, this can be solved with different types of damping material, placed in different quantities along the line.

 - Somewhat usable frequency range (since this is a subwoofer) from 20 to 80 Hz, presuming that you don’t find offensive that +5 dB peak before roll-off.
 Also, you would need a very sharp active crossover to filter those unwanted resonant modes in the upper frequency range.